 - Decorate With Nature Print Paper

 NaturePrint Papers are blue sheets of sun-sensitive paper that can be used to create patterns with leaves, twigs and other natural elements.
-Start with a family nature hike where everyone collects interesting items and when you return, create a piece
+Start with a family nature hike where everyone collects interesting items and when you return, create!

 - Homemade Board Game

 Here's a great rainy day activity for the whole family to get involved in.
 Design and create a board game that you can all play together once it's completed.
-Everyone has input on what it will look like, how many spaces are created and what you get t
+Everyone has input on how it will look, how many spaces are created, etc.

 - Family Vacation Memory Jar

 Learn how to create a Memory Jar for a family vacation.
 You could make one after each family vacation and keep them all together on a designated shelf or table top.
-During vacations each family member might choose to look for and bring back small ima
+On vacations each family member might choose to look for and bring back small items.

 There's A New Pictionary In Town